jiequancui/Generative-Distribution-Distillation/README.md

 ## Training and Evaluation
 Before evaluation, please specify the path of the trained models.
+A linear classifier can achieve similar results to the diffusion head.

 For CIFAR,
 ```